alonsoir/IfRemovingARealUseCase/Post.md

 we produced a code that basically "worked", but it was a bit chaotic.
 Luckily we were able at least to write the tests.

+## The process
+We are going to see a step by step refactor of a specific class that transform the if nested structure into a chain of responsibility.
+We are not going to change the tests.
+The idea behind this refactor is to proceed with small steps, possibly using the IDE functionality (I used IDEA that allows very good), and run the tests after every operation.
+Also, after each step, there is a commit so that, in case of errors (and they already happen), you can just use ```git checkout .``` to come back to the previous working version.
+All pf this, will allow us to keep the code strictly under control and avoid to introduce bugs.

+##The initial code
+Here you can find the code we were not very proud of.
+In particular, I will report the nested if structure, which is the part we are going to refactor.